 The EPP disease state is not simply the lack of two functional FECH genes.
 Disease occurs with a hypomorphic allele, mutations in FECH that reduce its function, in trans to a null FECH allele.
 Researchers focused on three common variants called the GTC haplotype that are associated with expression quantitative trait loci (eQTL) that reduce FECH activity.
 Interestingly, these three variants have been found in trans, but researchers wanted to learn if there were individuals who were homozygous for the GTC allele and how EPP manifested for them.

-Both qPCR and RT-qPCR are powerful tools for scientist to have at their disposal.
-These fundamental techniques are used to study biological process in a wide range of areas.
-Over the decades, Promega has supported researchers with RT-qPCR and qPCR reagents and systems to study everything from from diseases like COVID-19 and cancer to viruses in elephants and the circadian rhythm of krill.
+Both qPCR and RT-qPCR are powerful tools for scientists to have at their disposal.
+These fundamental techniques are used to study biological processes in a wide range of areas.
+Over the decades, Promega has supported researchers with RT-qPCR and qPCR reagents and systems to study everything from diseases like COVID-19 and cancer to viruses in elephants and the circadian rhythm of krill.

 The three winners of the 2019 Real-Time PCR Grants have been hard at work in the six months since receiving their grants.
 Each winner was eligible to receive up to $10,000 in free PCR reagents as well as the opportunity to collaborate with our knowledgeable technical service and training teams.